rtcniser/VibraSight/README.md

 - Power bank

 Software Components:
-- Entire code was written in python, even the arduino borad was controlled using Pyfirmatta
+- Entire code was written in python, even the arduino board was controlled using Pyfirmatta
 - We used YOLOv8 in nano size, exported in onnx format, to improve performance on CPU

 Possible Improvemnts: